The Best Pre Workout Meal and Post Workout Meal

 Back in the day, the best pre-workout meal and post-workout meal were pretty straight forward.
 We used carbohydrates for energy and would bring fast acting carbs in the form of sugar to the gym to get us through the workout.
 Now the best pre-workout meal and the best post-workout meal are a little more complicated.

 There are ways to improve our metabolism, including a ketogenic diet, intermittent fasting, and fasting.
 Those strategies are beneficial but complicated to incorporate into pre-workout and post-workout.
-I will talk a little about those strategies but please read my article on a keto-diet before attempting them.
+I will talk a little about those strategies but please read my articles on these subjects before attempting them.

 The Best Pre-Workout Meal and Supplements

 Carbohydrates are said to be the second most effective legal ergogenic aid (performance enhancer).
 Carbs are remarkable for bulking up as well.
-Eat healthy carbs about 2 hours before a workout.
+Eat healthy carbs about 2-3 hours before a workout depending on how fast your metabolism is.
 The carbs have to leave the stomach, get absorbed by the body and deposited into the muscles for optimum performance.
 I recommend using nutrient-rich sources of carbs like sweet potato, squash, peas, green beans, or zucchini.

 Adversely, if you are doing low-intensity exercise for a long time, then a ketogenic diet will be your best bet.
 Marathon runners will use this strategy if they are on top of the trade secrets.
 When a person’s body runs out of energy from the fat they have consumed, they will burn fat from their body.
 Also, long-distance athletes use exogenous ketones to get them through—exogenous means external from the body, usually taken orally.

 When you are cutting weight, a pre-workout meal could include C8 oil or Dave Asprey’s Brain Octane Oil.
 C8 oil metabolizes quickly to have ketones in the blood, and full ketosis will emerge in about a half-hour after two tablespoons.
 It’s like taking exogenous ketones.
 If you haven’t tried it before, then lower the dosage quite a bit the first couple of times, or you will get a toilet destroyer.
-Mixing it with other fats seems to help as well.
+Mixing C8 oil with other fats seems to help with this issue.

 Whey and BCAAs